Romanovytch/canar/README.md

 ## Download dependencies

-RAGnaR has a `requirements.txt` listing all the dependencies and their minimal versions and a `pyproject.toml` as well:
+CanaR has a `requirements.txt` listing all the dependencies and their minimal versions and a `pyproject.toml` as well:

 ```shell
 pip install -U pip